nicosabena/Auth0-DashboardCompanion/readme.md

 ##Getting the information from Auth0
 To get the registered rules and apps (clients), the application uses the [Management API v2](https://auth0.com/docs/api/v2).

-The management API uses Json Web Tokens (JWT) to authenticate requests, so we need to get a valid token to access the required endpoints.
+The management API uses [JSON Web Tokens](https://jwt.io/) (JWT) to authenticate requests, so we need to get a valid token to access the required endpoints.
 Tokens are built in the API documentation page, and they take specific *scopes* (permissions).
 For this use case, we will need

  * `read:clients` and `read:client_keys` scopes to access the [/api/v2/clients](https://auth0.com/docs/api/v2#!/Clients/get_clients) endpoint to get the apps, and
  * `read:rules` scope for the [/api/v2/rules](https://auth0.com/docs/api/v2#!/Rules/get_rules) endpoint to get the rules.

 ##The app list view
-With all the information gathered and the scripts analized, we can relate apps and rules.
+With all the information gathered and the scripts analyzed, we can relate apps and rules.
 This is displayed in the default view like this:
 ![Apps view](http://i.imgur.com/T58lLcn.png)

 For each application we show the list of rules that will execute, presented in their execution order.
 This list includes both common rules (that apply to every app) and rules that are specific for the app.